Samsara: An interview with director Ron Fricke and producer Mark Magidson

 Emmy van Kleef

-Samsara is released in cinemas on 31st August.
+Samsara is released nationwide on 31st August 2012.

 Watch the trailer for Samsara here: